 It's also one of Rome's greenest hostels – guests’ unwanted clothes are collected and donated to local charities and all of the hostel's toiletries and cleaning products are eco-friendly.

-Although this probably isn't the best option for travellers who prefer to spend their evenings curled up with a good book, The Yellow has certainly acquired a cult following – largely made up of party-loving backpackers.
+Although this probably isn't the best option for travellers who prefer to spend their evenings curled up with a good book, Yellow Square has certainly acquired a cult following – largely made up of party-loving backpackers.

 It's also popular with creative types, thanks to the fact that musicians and artists can offer artwork or performances as payment for stays.

-Its location, on the edge of the Monti neighbourhood and close to the Colosseum and the Basilica of St. John Lateran, makes finding your bearings easy.
+Its location, on the edge of the Monti neighbourhood and close to the Colosseum and the Basilica of St John Lateran, makes finding your bearings easy.